 A parish for Reverend Wilks

 Being productive, compact and beautiful makes this a highly desirable apple tree.
 It kicks off the bounty of autumn and is easy to grow.
 Consider it as the centrepiece of a white garden and you would not be disappointed.
 Partner it with another self fertile to reap maximum apple reward.
 A larger garden might accommodate a couple of eaters like Greensleeves and Red Falstaff which would span the season and look good too.
-You could think about trailing some climbing roses through the branches of your trees: Alberic Barbier would continue the white theme or you could shock the Reverend with the bright pink Dancing Queen.
+You could think about trailing some climbing roses through the branches of your trees: another white one, or you could shock the Reverend with the bright pink Dancing Queen.

 Features